Recipes / Sips & Syrups

 Once you get addicted to this chai, you’ll probably start buying lots of sweetened condensed milk.
 It starts with a can.
 Then a few cans.
 Then you’ll wish Costco carried them.

-So here’s a tip: Sweetened condensed milk is cheaper at a Chinese/Vietnamese market.
+So here’s a tip: Sweetened condensed milk is less expensive at a Chinese/Vietnamese market.
 There may be a bunch of characters and words on the label that you don’t understand, but it’s the same stuff.
-Just beware of brands (in any market) that use additives—the only ingredients should be milk and sugar.

 Homemade chai concentrate